 A rose by any other name

 If you want to start a blog for your business or brand, I’d suggest just incorporating it on your existing website (for SEO and ease of having it all in the one place).
 You can give it a catchy name, but it’s not essential.
-Simply add a blog landing page and go for it.
+Add a blog landing page and go for it.
 Not so confident to do that?
 Your developer (or even my business) can do that for you easy as pie.
 But ultimately, if there’s one thing I know, it’s that you can get stuck on what you name something and never get started.
 So, leap.
 Done is better than perfect.

 Blogging platforms to start a blog on